Getting out of your pajamas and into clothes you feel good in will help you feel better and be more productive.

 I love clothes and fashion and dressing up, so I’m not exactly sure why I don’t get dressed on the days I stay home all day—but I think it has to do with my desire to be more productive.
 I don’t want to waste the time it takes to get ready when I could be working on my to-do list.

 But guess what?
 Getting yourself dressed is exactly like making your bed.
-It will take a little longer than the two minutes it takes to get the bed made, because getting dressed also includes doing your hair and putting at least a little bit of make-up on.
+It will take a little longer than the two minutes it takes to get the bed made, because getting dressed also includes doing your hair and putting at least a little bit of make-up on if you wear it.
 But your productivity will go way up because you took the time to get dressed.

 I started noticing this difference when I worked 3-4 days a week (I recently quit my job to stay home with my teenagers).
 On the days I went to work, I obviously got dressed up nicely, but on my days off I usually stayed in my pajamas or my workout clothes all day.
 I started to notice that I got more done in the afternoons after work than I did in the entire day home on my day off.
 I also noticed I was less grumpy, and even though I was actually more physically exhausted on the days I worked, I still felt more tired on the days I didn’t.